trptcolin/toga/README.md

                                           "user" "colin"}})

-Also keep in mind that one level of nesting is all you can do: SuperColumns only contain proper Columns, which are strings in the context of Toga.
+Also keep in mind that one level of nesting is all you can do: SuperColumns only contain proper Columns, which are a string key and value in the context of Toga.